NeilW/systems-dining/README.md

 ## Installation

-From an Ubuntu LTS server logged in as the admin user and run the setup script
+From an Ubuntu LTS server logged in as the admin user, clone the repo and run the setup script

-    ubuntu@srv-2q8eh:~$ git clone git@github.com:NeilW/systemd-dining.git
+    ubuntu@srv-2q8eh:~$ git clone --depth 1 git@github.com:NeilW/systemd-dining.git
     Cloning into 'systemd-dining'...
     ...
     ubuntu@srv-2q8eh:~$ cd systemd-dining/